 Analysis / Bias

 The new owner Holger Friedrich is described as a “Technology fetishist” who is an IT strategist and runs Core, a consulting firm for the financial sector.
 According to The New York Times, based on the published documents by Newspaper Welt am Sonntag, Holger Friedrich was a Stasi spy.
 Holger Friedrich has said, “he was coerced into agreeing to work as an informant after being arrested following a failed attempt to escape to the West.”
-In addition, according to Spiegel, on November 8th, Berliner Zeitung reported about a biotech company Centogene, however, they did not mention Friedrich himself is a shareholder of Centogene.
+In addition, according to Spiegel, on November 8th, Berliner Zeitung reported about a biotech company Centogene; however, they did not mention Friedrich himself as a shareholder of Centogene.